ginigangadharan/sitev2/_pages/rancher.md

 - or take manual snaphort `rke etcd snapshort-save`, which will save snapshot in `/opt/rke/etcd-snapshots/` directory
 - minio to keep snapshots
 - `rke etcd snapshot-restore --name BACKUP_FILE` to restore

+### Upgrade an RKE Cluster

+- Use `rke config` to list the versions of Kubernetes supported by this version of rke
+- modify config to new version - [Ref](https://rancher.com/docs/rke/latest/en/upgrades/#upgrading-kubernetes)

+### Certificate Management

+- Automatic Certificate Rotation - `rke cert rotate`

+### Adding and Removing Nodes

+- amend the `cluster.yaml` and do `rke up`

 # 2. References
 - [KMC - Hands On with K3s Support in Rancher 2.4 - 2020-06-16](https://www.youtube.com/watch?v=7tPseWagth8) (video)